-For casual sales, boat and recreational vehicle sales tax is due prior to registration or by the twentieth day of the following month, whichever occurs earlier by completing a ST-6 electronically or by paper.
+For casual sales, boat and recreational vehicle sales tax is due prior to registration or by the 20th day of the following month, whichever occurs earlier by completing an ST-6 electronically or by paper.

 If the sales/use tax is not paid when due, interest and penalty charges will be added.